This is the third post of our 6 part series, Bicycles at War.

 ‘Tis a pity that General Patton didn’t lead a column of bicycles into battle, but Field Marshall Montgomery led an army of foot soldiers and “foot cycles” in Normandy.
 When the British were bottled up in Normandy with their plentiful bicycles, General Eisenhower appealed to Winston Churchill to persuade Monty [British commanding officer General Montgomery] to get on his bicycle and start moving.

-In fact, World War II began on a bicycle.
-The Japanese rode bicycles in their rout of the British during the Invasion of Malaya and the Battle of Singapore.
-The German armored Blitzkrieg was supported by regiments of bicyclists.
-British paratroopers jumped out of aeroplanes clutching their Type G Apparatus folding bicycles in a nighttime mission, and rode them quietly down French country lanes to raid a radar station.
-German airborne forces used bicycles in the invasions of the Netherlands and Norway.
-The Resistance in France, and elsewhere, depended upon bicycles to move radios, arms and more.
 The Finnish Army alternated between skis and bicycles in their successful, asymmetric war with the Red Army.
 Air crews on all sides relied upon bicycles to move across vast, flat airfields.
 Seven-time Giro King of the Mountains Gino Bartali, in his racing kit, aided the Italian Resistance by delivering messages under the pretense that he was on training rides.
-Chinese partisans used bicycles to make hit and run attacks on Japanese convoys.
+Chinese partisans used bicycles to make hit-and-run attacks on Japanese convoys.
 The American 101st Airborne requisitioned civilian cargo trikes to move their airdropped supplies during Operation Market Garden.
 Civilians everywhere resorted to cycling as gasoline was rationed and public transit was decimated, if not outright destroyed.
 And in the final days of the war, the youth of Germany were sent against the Red Army, with nothing but one-shot, disposable RPGs strapped to their bicycles.

 Japanese troops rode British bikes during their lightning invasion of Malaya.
 The majority of the bicycles in Malaya would have been colonial British exports.
 The Japanese would “requisition” bicycles from civilians and ride them until they broke, and often after they’d broken, too.

 In Europe, bicycles were key to the German invasion of the Soviet Union, “Unternehmen (Undertaking) Barbarossa.”
-While the tip of the spear was hardened Krupps steel, the German Blitzkrieg was successful because bicycle-borne troops provided the wood of the shaft behind the armoured and motorised forces spearhead.
+While the tip of the spear was hardened Krupps steel, the German Blitzkrieg was successful because bicycle-borne troops provided the wood of the shaft behind the armored and motorized forces’ spearhead.